haipz/hexo-tinify-smms/README.md

 This is a python script to compress your local images then upload to SMMS, and then retrieve image link from SMMS, and replace into the hexo markdown files of post/page.
 It supports to cache image MD5 hash to `images.db` with JSON format, to save the API usage.

+# How to deploy

+Clone this repository to `hexo` root folder.

 # How to use

 1. Please go to [SMMS](https://sm.ms/), register and login.